vangheem/mr.flagly/README.md

 Mr Flagly is a decentralized feature flagging system written in Rust with bindings for other languages.

-It does not depend on a costly third party service or require you to deploy services and databases to manage.
+It does not depend on third party services or require you to deploy services and databases to manage.

 Supported feature flag definition sources: